Gagauz people: Greek hypothesis

-According to a version of this hypothesis, the Gagauz immigrated to the Balkans from Anatolia and, while they kept their Greek Orthodox religion, they got linguistically assimilated (Turkified).
+According to a version of this hypothesis, the Gagauz immigrated to the Balkans from Anatolia and, while they kept their Greek Orthodox religion, they were linguistically assimilated (Turkified).
 According to another version, the Ottomans found a native Greek population in Dobruja in the 14th century and, due to their population being lower than the number of Turkish settlers, this Greek population, too, kept their Greek Orthodox religion but got linguistically assimilated (Turkified).
 In this vein of linguistic assimilation, the Gagauz have been compared to the Karamanlides.

 An argument that favors the Greek hypothesis is given by genetic research, which shows that the Gagauz are genetically European.
 Additionally, during the Greek War of Independence the Gagauz in Bessarabia and Bulgaria enlisted in the armies of Alexander Ypsilantis and fought for the Greek side in the war.
 The Greek hypothesis was favored most notably by Konstantin Jireček, among others.